What is a Code of Practice 8 ?

 A Code Of Practice 8 (COP 8) is where HMRC believe that you may have taken part in a tax avoidance or arrangement scheme to pay less tax.
 It is issued by the (FIS) HMRC Fraud Investigation Service.
 They may issue you with a leaflet in cases where they do not suspect you of any criminal misconduct.
-It is not therefore issued in cases where a person partook in an illegal activity where HMRC may suspect tax fraud or tax evasion.
+It is not therefore issued in cases where a person partook in an illegal activity where HMRC may suspect tax fraud or UK tax evasion.
 They simply suspect that all taxes have not been paid.

 HMRC are now using COP 8s where they suspect people of having offshore interests.
 In the past HMRC only used them where they suspected aggressive tax planning which may have included:

 Income Planning (Loans Used Instead of Income from a company))